NeuroDiffGym/neurodiffeq/README.md

 # Installation

-Currently `neurodiffeq` is not in PypI, so it needs to be installed from this repo.
+Currently `neurodiffeq` is not in PyPI, so it needs to be installed from this repo.
 To install `neurodiffeq`, use `pip install git+https://github.com/feiyu-chen96/neurodiffeq.git`

 # Getting Started

-For basic use of `neurodiff`, please check the [User Guide](notebooks/User_Guide.ipynb)
+For basic use of `neurodiff`, please check the [User Guide](http://htmlpreview.github.com/?https://github.com/feiyu-chen96/neurodiffeq/blob/master/User_Guide.html)

 # Contributing